smy329/disney-palace-client-react/task_description_follow_up.md

 ## **Bonus Requirements**

-3. Make Home page of your website mobile & desktop responsive (tablet responsive is optional)

 4. On the **My Toys** page, you must implement a sorting system to sort the toys in **descending** and **ascending** orders based on the **price**.
 (Explore MongoDB sorting operation & implement it on the backend).
 The design of the sorting system depends on you.

 ## **Optional (But Highly Recommended):**